Kidnapped US-Canadian couple, three children freed in Pakistan

 "The United States is hopeful that Pakistan's actions will further a U.S.-Pakistan relationship marked by growing commitments to counterterrorism operations and stronger ties in all other respects," Tillerson said.

+The United States has repeatedly accused Pakistan of granting safe haven to militants fighting in Afghanistan, further complicating the drawn-out conflict that the U.S. military has described as a stalemate between the Taliban and U.S.-backed Afghan government forces.

-(Reporting by Asif Shahzad; Additional reporting by Phil Stewart in Washington, Andrea Hopkins in Ottawa; Editing by Nick Macfie, Andrew Heavens and Frances Kerry)
+(Reporting by Asif Shahzad; Additional reporting by Phil Stewart in Washington, Idrees Ali in Tampa, Florida, Andrea Hopkins in Ottawa; Editing by Nick Macfie, Andrew Heavens, Frances Kerry and Jonathan Oatis)